 - 4. In the Eraser Properties dialog, configure your eraser-see Creating a Solid Eraser and Creating a Textured Eraser. - 5.
-Do one of the following: - From the Eraser Properties dialog, click on the New Brush Preset button in the topright corner. - In the Tool Properties view, click the New Brush Preset 🥍 button. - In the Tool Properties view, open the Brush Presets menu and select New Brush Preset. - 6.
+Do one of the following: - From the Eraser Properties dialog, click on the New Brush Preset button in the topright corner. - In the Tool Properties view, click the New Brush Preset 🥍 button. - 6.
 In the New Preset window, type a name for your new eraser preset.